 Clean Up Your Diet

 Building your body starts in the kitchen, even for superheroes.
 “Without the right kind of dietary strategy, even lifting like the Hulk won’t give you the body you desire,” says Adams.
 “It takes a sound nutrition strategy based, not only on athletic performance to power those workouts, but also to ensure adequate and speedy recovery so you can train again.”
 In order to build strength, you have to fuel your body with the right kinds of foods, mostly protein, carbs and healthy fats.
 Adams typically recommends that his clients aim to consume about 35-40 percent of their diet as protein (lean cuts of beef, pork, non-fat and low-fat dairy and seafood).
-He also encourages them to them to use whey-based protein supplements during the day and after workouts to add a bit more protein into their diet during these phases.
+He also encourages them to use whey-based protein supplements during the day and after workouts to add a bit more protein into their diet during these phases.
 “While this is a lot of protein, the research shows it is completely safe and will lead to a leaner body without the loss of muscle protein, which can often happen during dieting to lose fat,” he says. “[Consume] carbs sparingly, about 30 minutes before long workouts — choosing whole-grain breads and pastas, quinoa, barley, bulgar wheat, oats and carbs that have both fiber and protein like legumes, beans and whole-kernel corn — and be sure to refuel with quality proteins and veggies the rest of the day,” he says.
 He tells his clients to eat fruits with the skin for energy boosts as these enter the system a bit slower and add healthy amounts of fiber.
 For healthy fats, he recommends that they come from olive oil, nuts, seeds, avocados, olives and even great higher-protein snacks like hummus, which is usually made with olive or canola oils.
+A balanced diet is a foundation you need to kickstart your superhero workout plan.

 Place Emphasis on Power

-There is no denying that “powerful” is one adjective we use to describe superheroes, so it should absolutely be an important characteristic in your workout routine.
+There is no denying that “powerful” is one adjective we use to describe superheroes, so it should absolutely be an important characteristic in your superhero workout routine.
 “There is nothing like jumping and short sprints to produce maximum power (think of how the NFL considers a broad jump to determine a player’s ‘power’), so add in some basic plyometrics, broad jumps, vertical jumps and bounds into your workouts,” says Chris Ryan, C.S.C.S and founder of Chris Ryan Fitness.
 “Power is basically how quickly you can move something over a specified distance or height.
 Jumping (either vertically, horizontally or diagonally) is one of the best things you can do to produce power with just your body weight.”
 To get your body to possess this level of power he also suggests short-range, change-of-direction sprints as well as 3-cone drills and lateral sprints.

 Incorporate Strength Training